MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 Because extensions are customizations for specific devices, they must always be specifically targeted.
 Follow the below guidelines when working with Extension INF targeting:
 * Extension INF files must have 4-part Hardware IDs (HWIDs) if possible.
-* In addition to having a 4-part HWID, CHIDs may also be added to the Extension INF’s shipping label.
+* In addition to having a 4-part HWID, CHIDs may also be added to the Extension INF's shipping label.
-* For parts and part series that don’t have a 4-part HWID, CHID targeting is required on the Shipping Label.
+* For parts and part series that don't have a 4-part HWID, CHID targeting is required on the Shipping Label.

 This targeting information is vital to accurately evaluate your Extension INF during distribution through Windows Update (WU).
 There are two stages in which WU evaluates drivers: